Ohio: Cities

-Cincinnati anchors Southwest Ohio and the Cincinnati metropolitan area, which also encompasses counties in Kentucky and Indiana.
-The metropolitan area is home to Miami University and the University of Cincinnati, Cincinnati Union Terminal, Cincinnati Symphony Orchestra, and various Fortune 500 companies, including Procter & Gamble, Kroger, Macy's, Inc., and Fifth Third Bank.
-Dayton and Springfield are in the Miami Valley, which is home to the University of Dayton, the Dayton Ballet, and the extensive Wright-Patterson Air Force Base.
+Cincinnati anchors Southwest Ohio and a metropolitan area extending into Kentucky and Indiana.
+The region is known for companies including Procter & Gamble, Kroger, and Fifth Third Bank, as well as institutions such as the University of Cincinnati and Cincinnati Symphony Orchestra.
+Nearby Dayton and Springfield are in the Miami Valley, which is home to the extensive Wright-Patterson Air Force Base.

-Toledo and Lima are the major cities in Northwest Ohio, an area known for its glass-making industry.
-It is home to Owens Corning and Owens-Illinois, two Fortune 500 corporations.

-Steubenville is the only metropolitan city in Appalachian Ohio, a region known for its mixed mesophytic forests.
-Other metropolitan areas that contain cities in Ohio but are primarily in other states include the Huntington, West Virginia and Wheeling, West Virginia areas.
+Toledo and Lima are the principal cities of Northwest Ohio, historically associated with the glass industry and companies such as Owens Corning and Owens-Illinois.
+In eastern Ohio, Steubenville is the largest urban center in the Appalachian region.
+Ohio also contains portions of metropolitan areas centered in neighboring states, including Huntington and Wheeling in West Virginia.
 Ohio is the US state with the highest number of cities with the same name as UK cities.